ponylang/pony-tutorial/docs/testing/ponytest.md

 ## Exclusion groups

 By default, all tests are run concurrently.
-This may be a problem for some tests, eg if they manipulate an external file or use a system resource.
+This may be a problem for some tests, e.g. if they manipulate an external file or use a system resource.
 To fix this issue any number of tests may be put into an exclusion group.

 No tests that are in the same exclusion group will be run concurrently.

 Exclusion groups are identified by name, arbitrary strings may be used.
 Multiple exclusion groups may be used and tests in different groups may run concurrently.
 Tests that do not specify an exclusion group may be run concurrently with any other tests.

-The command line option "--sequential" prevents any tests from running concurrently, regardless of exclusion groups.
+The command line option `--sequential` prevents any tests from running concurrently, regardless of exclusion groups.
 This is intended for debugging rather than standard use.

 ## Tear down

-Each unit test object may define a tear_down() function.
+Each unit test object may define a `tear_down()` function.
 This is called after the test has finished allowing the tearing down of any complex environment that had to be set up for the test.

-The tear_down() function is called for each test regardless of whether it passed or failed.
-If a test times out tear_down() will be called after timed_out() returns.
+The `tear_down()` function is called for each test regardless of whether it passed or failed.
+If a test times out tear_down() will be called after `timed_out()` returns.

-When a test is in an exclusion group, the tear_down() call is considered part of the tests run.
-The next test in the exclusion group will not start until after tear_down() returns on the current test.
+When a test is in an exclusion group, the `tear_down()` call is considered part of the tests run.
+The next test in the exclusion group will not start until after `tear_down()` returns on the current test.

-The test's TestHelper is handed to tear_down() and it is permitted to log messages and call assert functions during tear down.
+The test's `TestHelper` is handed to `tear_down()` and it is permitted to log messages and call assert functions during tear down.

 ## Additional resources